CaseyRo/casey.berlin/posts/A journey into midjourney (image generation).md

 Many things happen in a short time, which means there is v5 of midjourney.

 > [!NOTE] midjourney v5
-> This model has very high Coherency, excels at interpreting natural language prompts, is higher resolution, and supports advanced features like repeating patterns with [`--tile`](https://docs.midjourney.com/docs/tile)
+> This model has very high Coherency, excels at interpreting natural language prompts, is higher resolution, and supports advanced features like repeating patterns

 And well let's start with the prompt result I ended with in v4: